Insights

 How does SEO work across the customer journey?

 SEO works best when each page supports a specific stage of the customer journey.
-Not every searcher is ready to buy.
-Some are learning, some are comparing, some are diagnosing a problem, and some are looking for a provider.
+Not every searcher is ready to buy, may be some are learning, some are diagnosing a problem, and some are looking for a provider.

 A strong SEO strategy maps search intent to the right page type.